Consequences of conspiracy theories (CONSPIRACY_FX)

 Guest Speaker

-The title of the talk is:
+The title of the talk was:

 “They Want to Silence Us!”
 How Conspiracy Theory Believers Cope with Stigmatisation